Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 Reverse device controls

-Some users have taken to placing their Google Nest Minis on walls.
+Some users place their Google Nest Minis on walls.
 To account for that setup, the Home app has settings to “Reverse device controls” that flip LEDs and the volume buttons.

 Control smart home devices using Google Home.
 If you’ve a smart washer, dryer, vacuum, or dishwasher, Google Home can normally control these by using Actions on Google.
 Unless Google Home has direct control over a device, you have to ask it to talk to another service to perform an action.
 This means you have to remember the exact phrases that service uses instead of relying on Google’s natural language to relay your command.
 When Google Home is able to control a device, like a Nest thermostat, you can tell Home what you want and it’ll pass the command to the device (“Hey Google, turn the heat down”).

-Now, companies will be able to build Home integration for their appliances.
-Once updated, you should be able to start the vacuum or change cycles for your washer a little bit easier.
+Now, you should be able to start the vacuum or change cycles for your washer a little bit easier.

 Update: 08/06/2021 New Nest Cams, Doorbell are fully controllable by Google Home app